andres20980/kasten-docs/docs/install.md

 needed by Veeam Kasten:
 Next, create a role that will bind the Veeam Kasten service account and namespace to the vault policy:
 © Copyright 2017-2024, Kasten, Inc.
-### latest_install_google_service_account_install.md
-## Creating a New Service Accountï
-- Install Requirements
-- Installing Veeam Kasten on Kubernetes
-Installing Veeam Kasten on AWS
-Installing Veeam Kasten on AWS Marketplace for Containers Anywhere Installing Veeam Kasten on Azure
-Installing Veeam Kasten on Azure Marketplace Installing Veeam Kasten on Red Hat OpenShift Installing Veeam Kasten on Google Cloud
-Prerequisites
-Installing Veeam Kasten
-Validating the Install
-Installing Veeam Kasten on DigitalOcean
-Installing Veeam Kasten on VMware vSphere
-SUSE Rancher Apps & Marketplace Based Installation Installing Veeam Kasten on K3S
-Installing Veeam Kasten on Other Kubernetes Distributions
-- Installing Veeam Kasten on AWS
-- Installing Veeam Kasten on AWS Marketplace for Containers Anywhere
-- Installing Veeam Kasten on Azure
-- Installing Veeam Kasten on Azure Marketplace
-- Installing Veeam Kasten on Red Hat OpenShift
-- Installing Veeam Kasten on Google Cloud Prerequisites
-Installing Veeam Kasten
-Validating the Install
-- Prerequisites
-- Installing Veeam Kasten
-- Validating the Install
-- Installing Veeam Kasten on DigitalOcean
-- Installing Veeam Kasten on VMware vSphere
-- SUSE Rancher Apps & Marketplace Based Installation
-- Installing Veeam Kasten on K3S
-- Installing Veeam Kasten on Other Kubernetes Distributions
-- Storage Integration
-- Generic Storage Backup and Restore
-- Restricted Use of Generic Storage Backup
-- Shareable Volume Backup and Restore
-- Air-Gapped Install
-- Installing Kasten in FIPS mode
-- Installing Veeam Kasten with Iron Bank Images
-- Installing Veeam Kasten with Google Workload Identity Federation
-- Advanced Install Options
-- Configuring Veeam Kasten Encryption
-- Upgrading Veeam Kasten
-- Production Deployment Checklist
--
-- Installing Veeam Kasten on Kubernetes
-- Installing Veeam Kasten on Google Cloud
-- Creating a New Service Account
-Veeam Kasten requires a newly created service account to contain the following
-roles:
-Note
-Currently, the Google Service Account key needs to be created in the same GCP account as the GKE cluster.
-The following steps should be used to create the service account and add the required permissions:
-Use the base64 tool to encode the k10-sa-key.json file generated above, and then install Veeam Kasten with the newly created credentials.
-### Using a Custom Project IDï
-If the Google Service Account belongs to a project other than the one in which the cluster is located, then the project's ID for the cluster must also be provided during the installation.
-### Existing Secret Usageï
-It is possible to use an existing secret to provide Service Account and Project ID.
-To do so, the following Helm option can be used:
-Please ensure that the secret exists in the namespace where Veeam Kasten is installed.
-The default namespace assumed throughout this documentation is kasten-io.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_install_aws_aws_permissions.md
 ## Using Veeam Kasten with AWS EBSï